Maggie Steffens

-Margaret Ann Steffens (born June 4, 1993) is an American water polo player.
+Margaret Ann Steffens (born June 4, 1993) is an American professional water polo player.
 She won the gold medal with the United States at the 2012, 2016 and 2020 Summer Olympics.
-At the 2020 Summer Olympics, Steffens set a new Olympic record for the most number of goals scored by an individual player in women's water polo at the Olympic Games.
+At the 2020 Summer Olympics, Steffens set a new Olympic record for the most goals scored by an individual player in women's water polo at the Olympic Games.

 Early career

 Steffens played water polo at Monte Vista High School and helped the team win their league championship in 2007, 2008, and 2009.
 She also played for Diablo Water Polo in Alamo, California.